 What is Sleep Apnea in Adults?

-Enlarged tonsils, obesity and other factors can contribute to sleep apnea and have serious health consequences.
+Enlarged tonsils, obesity and other factors can contribute to sleep apnea in adults and have serious health consequences.

 Do you find it hard to get through the day without a nap, even though you went to bed on time the night before?
 Maybe you've noticed your mood shift to depression or irritability, with no explanation.